tiepdotme/lisacharlotterost.github.io/_posts/2014-11-22-Unemployment-Rates-in-Germany-digital.md

 - setting buttons to trigger different sortings
 - showing different text at different places, depending on the button clicked

 That was the most complex coding experience I've ever had where I **still** understood what I'm doing.
 Meaning, I've always had the overview over what is happening why.
 That felt good.

 This graphic is also totally not responsive and lacks some fine extras like a table at the bottom with the top and bottom values of each sorted graph or a way to keep lines highlighted (so that you can see how they change places when the sorting changes).
+Also, it's missing a statement that I want the reader to understand (which is ok for a graphic that I built mainly for the purpose of practising).
 But well, again: I'm getting there.